+Drainage

-Drainage Repair category 1 Notes All foul and surface water drainage is assumed to be to the main public sewer.
+Repair category 1

+Notes All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.
-A precautionary check of the drainage system is always recommended prior to purchase.
-No tests were carried out by this firm.
+A precautionary check of the drainage system is always recommended prior to

+Notes The system was not tested.